Brighton Ruby Conference Logo

 Food

-We have all the decent chains: Bills (before it was a chain), Pho, Pizza Express, Wagamamas, Wahaca, et al. All within reach of the venue.
+We have all the decent chains: Bills (before it was a chain), Pho, Pizza Express, Wagamamas, Wahaca, Rudy’s, Smashburger, Honest Burger, Nandos et al. All within reach of the venue.

 And we obviously have our fair share of Subway, Starbucks, Costa, McDonald’s and KFC.
 But… you can eat really well in Brighton.

-A handful of recommendations for lunch-scoff augmented by resident CoverageBook lunch expert Emma Beynon.
+A handful of recommendations for lunch-scoff augmented by resident Brighton lunch expert Emma Beynon.

 And of course your average pub food in Brighton is pretty great.